kumahq/kuma-website/app/_src/production/dp-config/dpp-on-kubernetes.md

 This isn't documented and could change in the future.
 It also depends on injecting the kuma-sidecar container as the first container in the pod, which isn't guaranteed since other mutating webhooks can rearrange the containers.

-As [sidecar containers](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers/) gain stability and wider availability, a better solution is going to be implemented.
+A better solution will be available when [sidecar containers](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers/) are more stable and widely available.
 {% endwarning %}

 {% endif_version %}